zacwolter/Conways-Game-of-Life-Simulator/README.md

 at the top of the screen which a green arrow that says "Life".
 This button will build the program for you, and you will find the built "life.dll" file within the Life/Life/bin/Debug/netcoreapp3.1 directory in the extracted folder.

+# Disclaimer

+The folder labelled __*"Display"*__ was not created by me and was given as a resource to work with and integrate into the program.
+All credit goes to Benjamin Lewis for creating the display program and classes.

 # Usage

 ### Windows Usage Method